 In integrated care consultations, UW psychiatrists may or may not provide direct patient treatment.

-Direct Patient Care.
-In partnership with community hospitals, clinics and health centers, PCAT also offers direct psychiatric patient care via televideo.
-Community organizations purchase regularly scheduled blocks of time with a designated UW psychiatrist for patient assessments, medication management, treatment team meetings, supervision and more.
-Patients remain at the community site, and are seen by the UW psychiatrist via interactive video teleconference.
-The Direct Patient Care option allows the community health care facility to use telemedicine to supplement their clinical team with a psychiatrist and provide a consistent remote provider serving a regular caseload of patients, without having to recruit and retain those providers on staff.
+In partnership with community hospitals, TAP offers direct psychiatric patient care via televideo through contractual arrangements with community clinics and hospitals.
+Community hospitals purchase regularly scheduled blocks of time with a designated UW psychiatrist for patient assessments, medication management, treatment team meetings, supervision and more.
+Hospitalized patients are seen by UW psychiatrists via interactive video teleconference.
+This program allows community hospitals to use telemedicine to supplement their clinical team with a psychiatrist without having to recruit and retain one themselves.

 For more information on our services and rates, please contact: